uozuAho/orgcat/readme.md

 - users
     - land on page ~/start/<some random ascii, 7 chars>
     - this starts a survey using the random ascii as the survey id
+        - this is an intentional bug (create data on GET)
     - user categorises orgs
     - they can only do the survey once
     - they can continue the survey at any time